rmadupuri/vcf2maf-lite/README.md

 ### Germline files

 If `germline` is in the filename then `vcf2maf_lite.py` will assume that the file contains germline data.
 This will set the value in the output MAF `Mutation_Status` column to "GERMLINE".
 Please follow this naming convention if the mutation data file(s) are germline data.

+# Points to note:
+1. If 'normal' in filename, will skip porcessing the file.

+## Sequencing formats supported:

+### How do we pick the tumor/normal column:
+- if the tumor_id and normal_id are provided, then use them to find the sample data columns
+- The provided Tumor ID: '{tumor_id}' or Normal ID: '{normal_id}' were not found in the VCF file.
+Parsing the names and sample ids in the old way (from column headers).
+- if tumor_sample and normal_sample in the meta headers.
+If only one found raises an exception
+-